tensorflow/tensorflow/g3doc/Rationale.md

 the C++ API while their implementations would have been mostly identical.

 The comparison kind is internally an integer attribute.
-However, for the sake of readability by humans, short-hand notation accepts string literals that are mapped to the underlying integer values: `cmpi "eq", %lhs, %rhs` better implies integer equality comparison than `cmpi 0, %lhs, %rhs` where it is unclear what gets compared to what else.
-This syntactic sugar is possible thanks to parser logic redefinitions for short-hand notation of non-builtin operations.
+However, for the sake of readability by humans, custom assembly form accepts string literals that are mapped to the underlying integer values: `cmpi "eq", %lhs, %rhs` better implies integer equality comparison than `cmpi 0, %lhs, %rhs` where it is unclear what gets compared to what else.
+This syntactic sugar is possible thanks to parser logic redefinitions for custom assembly form of non-builtin operations.
 Supporting it in the full notation would have required changing how the main parsing algorithm works and may have unexpected repercussions.
 While it had been possible to store the predicate as string attribute, it would have rendered